DinoChiesa/ApiLoadGen/README.md

 Overview
 ----------------------

-This is going a server-based NodeJS app that manages "jobs" that generate requests for APIs, according to rules and parameters set out in a job definition.
-Tunable variables include: volume of requests, the set of requests that should be performed in a sequence, whether to vary the X-Forwarded-For header, authentication information, and other things.
+This is (going to be) a server-based NodeJS app that manages "jobs" that generate requests for APIs, according to rules and parameters set out in a job definition.
+Settings within a job definition include: the volume of requests for a given time of day; the set of requests that should be performed in a sequence, including any of the contents of an HTTP request; whether to vary the X-Forwarded-For header, authentication information, and other things.

 The contrived requests then constitute an artificial "load" on an API.
 The ability to generate artificial load can serve a number of uses.
-In particular, if these requests are directed to an interface that is managed by the Apigee API Manager, it allows the Apigee Analytics charts to present interesting data.
+In particular, if these requests are directed to an interface that is managed by the Apigee API Manager, it allows the Apigee Analytics charts to present interesting-looking data.

 Job Control